EkBass/p5-2D-Sidescroller/README.md

 # p5-2D-Sidescroller
 Made for learning purposes by Kristian Virtanen.

+# Play online
+You can play this via browser at https://ekbass-codes.000webhostapp.com/

 # How to play:
 Move your chraracter on screen by pressing UP (jump) or RIGHT arrow keys.
 If you are at right and not pressing RIGHT arrow, player will slowly return to left corner of game area.